Nearsoft/apprentice/07 - Javascript/README.md

 ## <a name="numbers"/> Numbers

 Numbers are values that can be used in mathematical operations.
-You don’t need any special syntax for numbers — just write them straight into Javascript.
+You don’t need any special syntax for numbers — just write them straight into JavaScript.

     > 12345;

 Numbers can be integers, like 2, 14, or 4353, or they can be decimals, also known as floats, like 3.14, 1.5, or 100.7893423.

-Javascript doesn’t distinguish between whole numbers and decimals, so you can use them together without having to convert from one to the other.
+JavaScript doesn’t distinguish between whole numbers and decimals, so you can use them together without having to convert from one to the other.

     > 10 + 3.14159;
     13.14159

-We can also see that we have done our first math **operation** in Javascript.
+We can also see that we have done our first math **operation** in JavaScript.
-We can use Javascript to do all kinds of calculations!
+We can use JavaScript to do all kinds of calculations!

 We can also store the result of an operation into a variable